gavinlaking/vedeu/docs/configuration.md

     Vedeu.configure do

-      # add configuration options here, each of which are listed below...
+      # add configuration options here, each of which are listed
+      # below...

     end

 If you need to access the value of Vedeu's configuration for whatever reason, simply ask for it:

-    Vedeu.configuration.base_path # => The current value of 'base_path'
+    # => The current value of 'base_path'
+    Vedeu.configuration.base_path

 ## Configuration Options